Greek Antitrust Law (L.3959/11) is based upon European legislation.

 - efficiency reasons justify that the Commission limits itself to making the commitments binding, and does not issue a formal prohibition decision.

 It must be noted that the HCC is considered to have wide discretion in accepting commitments.
-Recently, the HCC rendered Decision No. 588/2014 on Commitments.
+The HCC has rendered relevant Decision No. 588/2014 on commitments.

 As of 2005, leniency has been introduced into Greek competition law.
-Recently, the HCC rendered Decision No. 526/VΙ/2011 on Leniency, following in general terms the respective EC Leniency Notice.
+The HCC has rendered relevant Decision No. 526/VΙ/2011 on Leniency, following in general terms the respective EC Leniency Notice.

 Leniency applies only in horizontal cartel cases and not in vertical cartel cases or abuse of dominant position cases.
 As per the EU approach, a distinction is made between: